chain4travel/camino-docs/docs/wallet/wallet_creation.md

 sidebar_position: 1
 ---

-# How to create a wallet from the beginning by using the wallet API
+# How to create a wallet from the beginning by using the wallet UI
 1. Follow this link: [Camino Wallet](https://wallet.camino.foundation/)

     **TIP:** The language can be changed in the upper right corner.